Test and Validate Transforms

 This applies to the sample transform formats found in Hydrolix's sample repository.
 While the CSV formats contained there will work with the Transforms API, some of them must be modified to work with this endpoint.

-Using the catchall Feature
+Use the catch_all Feature

-The catchall feature allows you to see the shape of your data before you've applied a transform to it.
+The catch_all feature allows you to see the shape of your data before you've applied a transform to it.
 For example, below is a transform with a mapping catchall, followed by three lines of sample data:

 POST https://$host/validator